 Texas Fishing-World Class Fresh and Saltwater Fishing

 Texas' Fishing is fishing at its best.
 Texas has it all.
 From Walleyes in the Texas Panhandle, Largemouth and Smallmouth Bass, to Speckled Trout and Redfish and off-shore fishing along the Texas Coast, Texas has it all.
 Most are familiar with the world class fishing for largemouth bass and the outstanding Speckled trout and Redfish in the Texas Bays.
 However Texas offers a whole lot more in the way of fishing.
 Come see what Texas has to offer in Freshwater and Saltwater fishing.
-Texas 2014 fishing Conditions & Forecast Freshwater lakes and Rivers As mentioned on our home page, much of Texas has been blessed with substantial rain through the first days of June 2015.
-While the spring 2015 rains have flooded or raised most Texas lakes to normal pool on most Texas lakes, a few lakes such as Choke Canyon, Falcon, Amistad, in south Texas and Travis, Buchanan, and the group of upper Colorado River lakes in the San Angelo Abilene areas are running below normal pool levels.
+Texas 2015 fishing Conditions & Forecast Freshwater lakes and Rivers As mentioned on our home page, much of Texas has been blessed with substantial rain through the first days of June 2015.
+While the spring 2015 rains have flooded or raised most Texas lakes to normal pool on most Texas lakes, a few lakes such as Choke Canyon, Falcon, Amistad, in south Texas and Travis, Buchanan, and the group of upper Colorado River lakes in the San Angelo Abilene areas are running below normal but nuch higher pool levels .
 That does effect the fishing, but the good guides adapt and fish the lake conditions as presented.
 Lakes such as Fork, Amistad, Falcon, Toledo Bend, Sam Rayburn, etc will continue to offer great largemouth bass fishing, and other lakes will continue to offer good to great fishing for the other species of fish.